Northstrix/Serpent_in_CBC_mode_for_microcontrollers/Readme.md

 MIT License

-Copyright (c) 2023 Maxim Bortnikov
+Copyright © 2024 Maxim Bortnikov

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal